Dodilei/whats_analysis/README.md

 Message objects are created with a header and raw text (from a single message), the class itself handles message classification and gets other relevant information.

+After all chats are processed, the dictionary is saved as a pickle obj for further use.

 As of now, the code collects the following information:

   For Chat objects: